STHLabUOL/CrossCompareSICforIBFD/README.md

 For convenience, this repository includes the Matlab scripts from [\[2\]](https://github.com/STHLabUOL/SICforIBFD) with the appropriate modifications already applied in the directory <i>synth_data_gen/</i>.

 Each dataset consists of a single file.
-In the available scripts for training and testing, signals in this file are split into training and test sets using a ratio of 90:10.
+In the available scripts for data processing, the signals from this file are split into training and test sets with a ratio of 90:10.

 ## 2. Model Training